javaee/metro-jax-ws/jaxws-ri/samples/async/Readme.txt

 This sample will build, deploy an invoke a simple Web service.

-This sample demonstrates the use of annotations to customize the parameter name, operation name, targetNamespace, and other similar features when developing a Web service when starting from Java.
+This sample demonstrates the use of synchronous, asynchronous poll and asynchronous callback invocations when running a Web service client.
+The Web service has been developed from Java.

 2.0 Prerequisites